Get Started with AwardcoGet a Demo

 - Most hours spent on the phone.
 You can get as creative as you want with programs, don’t forget to recognize the tedious work whether it’s phone calls, emails spent, or hours making spreadsheets.
 Some of this work doesn’t have inherent rewarding feelings built into it (like the thrill of closing a deal) so it’s a great opportunity to create that rewarding feeling by (you guessed it) offering rewards.

-- Reward everyone!
+- Rewards for everyone!
 Did you meet your goal for the quarter?
 Reward everyone at the company.
 Not only does it boost morale, it’s a good reminder that everyone at the company contributes whether they directly or indirectly support sales.

 - Most creative script.
 Break up the monotony of cold-calling prospects and sending form emails with a contest for the most creative introduction to your company.
 Have sales reps use the new scripts and report back on their effectiveness or vote for a winner.